Would you like time and space to think?

 Listening to inspire builds the capacity of people to solve their own problems.

-Have you noticed that in a meeting or conversation, some people seem to be waiting for the speaker to stop, they’re planning what they’ll say as soon as they get a chance.
+Have you noticed that in a meeting or conversation, a person may seem to be waiting for the speaker to stop, they ’re planning what they’ll say as soon as they get a chance.
 They’re not really listening.
-Their attention is more on what they’re thinking than on what the speaking is saying.
+Their attention is more on what they’re thinking (on what they’ll say as soon as they get a chance!) than on what the speaker is saying.
 They’re listening to reply.

-In a Thinking Environment, we’re interested in what a person is saying, and in what they will say next.
+In a Thinking Environment, we’re interested in what a person is saying now and and in what they will say next.
 In a group meeting, where each person has a turn to speak, we listen with interest and promise not to interrupt in their boundaried time.
 We give a quality of attention that’s generative, that encourages and ignites their thinking.

 Listening in this way can be challenging, especially for people who have become conditioned to default to problem-solving, to diagnose as they listen, to be ready to fix.

-When someone comes to you for help, do you find that you automatically start coming up with an answer as you’re listening to them?
+When someone comes to you for help, do you find that as you listen, you start coming up with an answer before they’re finished ?
 The risk is that in the drive to get things done, responding in that way may mean you miss an opportunity to encourage them to find their own answer.
 Defaulting to “fixing” may mean that you miss a chance to empower them to handle it themselves.
 Listening to ignite someone’s thinking can restore their power for independent thinking.
 When people think well for themselves, it elevates the quality of the discussion and enhances what they can create collectively.

 What do you think?